alexbruens/a/content/post/2023-09-05-how-to-read-regression-tables/index.markdown

 [^1]: Assuming the data is normally distributed, meaning it has a symmetric bell shape where the mean and mediation are equal.
 Ordinary least squares regressions require this assumption for all the data.

 In the first row, for example, *PHYSINT* is measured from 0 to 8.
 The mean is 3.128 and the standard deviation is 2.373.
 Within one standard deviation, 68% of the data fall between 0.755 and 5.501.
-This tells us that this variable is skewed toward lower scores -- or, that most observations have low violations from $\approx$ 0 to $\approx$ 5.
+This tells us that this variable is skewed toward lower scores -- or, that most observations have low violations from `\(\approx\)` 0 to `\(\approx\)` 5.

 ## Ordinary Least Squares Regression